+'''

-int dixSetPrivate(PrivateRec privates, const DevPrivateKey key, pointer val)
+void dixSetPrivate(PrivateRec privates, const DevPrivateKey key, pointer

+'''

 The first argument is the address of the devPrivates field in the target structure.
 This field is managed privately by the DIX layer and should not be directly modified.
-The second argument is some address value which will serve as the unique identifier for the private data.
-Typically this is the address of some global variable in your code.
-Only one piece of data with a given key can be attached to an object.
-However, you can use the same key to store data in any object that supports the devPrivates mechanism.
+The second argument is a pointer to the DevPrivateKeyRec which you registered with dixRegisterPrivateKey or allocated with dixCreatePrivateKey.
+Only one piece of data with a given key can be attached to an object, and in most cases each key is specific to the type of object it was registered for.
+(An exception is the PRIVATE_XSELINUX class which applies to multiple object types.)
 The third argument is the value to store.

 If private data with the given key is already associated with the object, dixSetPrivate will overwrite the old value with the new one.
-Otherwise, new space will be allocated to hold the pointer value.
-The function returns TRUE unless memory allocation fails, but note that since memory allocation only occurs on the first reference to the private data, all subsequent calls are guaranteed to succeed.